tue-alga/cartocrow/README.md

 ## Usage

-Cartocrow provides a command-line application, simply called `cartocrow`, which can be used to generate maps.
+CartoCrow provides a command-line application, simply called `cartocrow`, which can be used to generate maps.
 To use it, you need a JSON file describing the map to generate, which can then be passed to `cartocrow`:

 ```bash
 build/frontend/cartocrow <json-file>